What is ME / CFS?

 What can you do?
 Brighten someone’s day – change someone’s life.

 Bringing food, helping with transport/pick ups or offering to take my daughter out to play are literally life changing ways in which friends and family have helped.
-I’ve also had little cards, messages and flowers, which have really brightened my day.
+I’ve also had little cards and flowers, which have really brightened my day.
 I cannot chat much on the phone, but little messages or photos make such a difference to people who are forced into isolation and are not able to get out much.
 Staying connected means a lot.
 However, please text first and avoid just turning up unexpectedly, we are walking a tight rope of energy management that can easily become depleted if we’re not careful.
 No one wants to feel like a charity case, but I know that we also need to accept support when it’s available.
 I am terrible at asking for or even accepting help and this is something I’m learning to work on the hard way.

 Despite M.E, I’m still me.